Veloster122/Searching_For_DNA_Sequences/README.md

 - Allows the user to search a term to filter which sequences they want
 - outputs the retrieved sequence into a FASTA file.

+/// Pre-requisites

+- This program was tested using python3 and linux shell
+- you should have installed biopython: 'pip install biopython'
+- import SeqIO and Entrez API

+/// How does each function functions?

+- 'sequence_gather(database, term)': as its name says, 'sequence gather' will search sequences according by the database and term

 /// How to use :D

 - open your terminal in the directory of Entrez.py document